How to Create a Menu in WordPress

 How to Create a WordPress Menu in the Live Customizer

-Instead of using the traditional Menu editor in the main WordPress dashboard you can create menus with a live preview in the Customizer.
+Instead of using the traditional Menu editor in the main WordPress dashboard, some Classic WordPress themes allow you to create menus with a live preview in the Customizer.
 Many of the options are the same, but we’ll walk you through each step again just so you can be sure.

 To get started, you’ll need to open up the live Customizer which is located under Appearance > Customize: